Division of Student Affairs & Enrollment Management

 Military and Veterans Affairs

-Veteran refers to any Active Duty, Reserve, National Guard or Military Dependent student using GI Bill Benefits to attend this University.
+Veteran refers to any Active Duty, Reserve, National Guard or Military Dependent student using VA Education Benefits to attend this University.

 Savannah State University maintains a School Certifying Official in the Department of Military and Veterans Affairs under the Vice President of Enrollment Management.
 Their duties are to coordinate between various Department of Defense and Veterans Administration agencies and to assist all students who are eligible for Veteran’s Education Benefits.